Changissnz/selfinterest/README.md

 social responsibility to the public.
 The human being refuses, escapes, and joins a revolt.
 How much intelligence is needed then that does not also require "chance"?
 And what kind of changes would that intelligence produce?
 The human being only wanted to be left alone.

-Curiosity aside to demands prescribed by the socially responsible onto sentient intelligence, sentient intelligence is a social value.
+Curiosity closed on the question of demands prescribed by the socially responsible onto sentient intelligence, sentient intelligence is a social value.
 Intellectual purity is a myth.
 At best, there is creativity original by the lack of immediate reference, first buried before being cherished by those that